Letter from Dr. Gary Blau to Building Bridges Initiative Stakeholders

 List of Resources:

-Gary M. Blau is the Executive Director of The Hackett Center for Mental Health.
-The Hackett Center was established in January 2018 as the inaugural regional center of the Meadows Mental Health Policy Institute.
+Through the generosity of the Maureen and Jim Hackett Family, The Hackett Center for Mental Health was established in January 2018 as the inaugural regional center of the Meadows Mental Health Policy Institute.
 Leveraging the participation of exceptionally skilled researchers, community leaders, and health care providers, The Hackett Center’s purpose is to transform systems and influence policy through unprecedented collaboration.
-Before Dr. Blau’s appointment as Executive Director of the Hackett Center, he spent the past 15 years as Chief of the Child, Adolescent and Family Branch for the federal Substance Abuse and Mental Health Services Administration (SAMHSA) in Maryland.
-At SAMHSA, Dr. Blau provided national leadership for children’s mental health, helping create systems of care across the country and launching an array of high-impact policy and practice transformation efforts that have changed the landscape of mental health for children.

 The Meadows Mental Health Policy Institute (MMHPI) is a leading policy and research organization that identifies effective mental health care solutions and partners with policy makers and communities to improve access to high quality, mental health services.
 MMHPI’s vision is for Texas to become a national leader in providing mental health services.
 Follow MMHPI on Twitter @TxMind.